Large deviations of lp-blocks of regularly varying time series and applications to cluster inference: Introduction

-{ By the previous discussion, the cluster (of exceedances) is tied together with the extremal index by the supremum norm.
-Our main theoretical result extends the aforementioned ideas {from the $\ell^\infty$--norm} to $\ell^p$--norms.
-In Theorem~\ref{thm:main:theorem} we investigate the behavior of $\bfX_{[0,n]}$ when its $\ell^p$--norm {exceeds} high levels $(x_n)$ {satisfying} $\P(\|\bfX_{[0,n]}\|_p > x_n) = \P(\sum_{t=1}^n|{\bfX_t}|^p > x_n^p) \to 0$ as $n \to + \infty$. {We call this a large deviation result since it describes the block behavior when the probability that the partial sums of {the norm $p$th} powers of $\mathbb{R}^d$-valued regularly varying vectors} exceed the extreme threshold $x_n^p$.
+In view of the previous discussion a cluster (of exceedances) is tied together with the extremal index by the supremum norm.
+Our main theoretical result extends the aforementioned ideas from the $\ell^\infty$--norm to $\ell^p$--norms for $p < \infty$.
+In Theorem~\ref{thm:main:theorem} we investigate the behavior of $\bfX_{[0,n]}$ when its $\ell^p$--norm {exceeds} high levels $(x_n)$ {satisfying} $\P(\|\bfX_{[0,n]}\|_p > x_n) = \P(\sum_{t=1}^n|{\bfX_t}|^p > x_n^p) \to 0$ as $n \to \infty$.
+We call this a large deviation result since it describes the probability that the partial sums $\|\bfX_{[0,n]}\|_p^p$ exceed the extreme threshold $x_n^p$.
 This leads us to a new definition of a \textit{cluster process} in the space $ \ell^p=\ell^p(\mathbb{R}^d)$ and, {in the limiting case $p=\infty$,} one recovers the classical clusters ({of exceedances}).
-Similarly, large deviation principles for sums were considered by Nagaev \cite{nagaev:1979}, Cline and Hsing \cite{cline:hsing:1998} in the independent heavy-tailed case, and by Mikosch and Wintenberger \cite{mikosch:wintenberger:2013, mikosch:wintenberger:2014, mikosch:wintenberger:2016}, Mikosch and Rodionov \cite{mikosch:rodionov:2021} in the dependent heavy-tailed case. {Instead, we derive large deviation principles for blocks in $\ell^p$ and focus on $\ell^p$--norms: they increase when $p$ {decreases}, hence the proportion of extremal clusters increases.
-This fact points at an advantageous road for improving inference procedures which we will follow in the second part of this article.}}
+Similarly, large deviation principles for sums were considered by Nagaev \cite{nagaev:1979}, Cline and Hsing \cite{cline:hsing:1998} in the independent heavy-tailed case, and by Mikosch and Wintenberger \cite{mikosch:wintenberger:2013, mikosch:wintenberger:2014, mikosch:wintenberger:2016}, Mikosch and Rodionov \cite{mikosch:rodionov:2021} in the dependent heavy-tailed case.
+We extend large deviation principles to $\ell^p$--norms $\|\bfX_{[0,n]}\|_p$, and extremal $\ell^p$--blocks, i.e., blocks $\bfX_{[0,n]}$ with large $\ell^p$--norm.